 This strikingly modern glass building was conceived by Yoshio Taniguchi, one of Japan’s leading contemporary architects.
 The two baths, looking onto to the lake and the distant mountains or onto the forest are switched between genders every day.

 At the end of a wooden pier stretching out from Yunomoto Park towards the center of the lake is Ukimido; a floating pavilion dedicated to a protective dragon god.
 Bathing in the lights of dawn and sunset or lighted up at night, it offers stunning scenic views all day-round.

 Leisure boats departing from the pier are also available for daytime cruises (from April to October) and nighttime cruises (from May to October).
 As fireworks are performed every night in August, fireworks cruises proposed by some of the hotels are also very popular.

-Located in the center of Katayamazu Onsen, this open-air footbath with a graceful park at the background is very popular among local people.
-It makes use of pure hot spring water with a high amount of chloride driven directly from the source.
-Bathing your feet or hands for about 10 to 15 minutes will warm you up to the core of your body, ease weariness and make you feel refreshed and relaxed.
+Located in the center of Katayamazu Onsen, this open-air footbath with a graceful park in the background is very popular with local people.
+It makes use of pure hot spring water with a high amount of chloride drawn directly from the source.
+Bathing your feet for about 10 to 15 minutes will warm you up to the core of your body, ease weariness, and make you feel refreshed and relaxed.